Effects of dipole-dipole interaction between cigar-shaped BECs of cold alkali atoms: Towards inverse-squared interactions: Introduction

+The quantum simulation of strongly correlated systems with cold atoms and molecules is an advancing subject in modern physics \cite{ho}.
+With precise control of system parameters by external fields, the quantum simulation becomes an ideal method to capture the key physics of such formidable many-body systems.
+The first example is the simulation, using boson atoms, of the Bose-Hubbard model \cite{ho}, the most basic and fundamental model of strongly correlated electron materials that remains to be better understood.
+Other examples of quantum simulation include using fermion atoms to simulate the fermionic Hubbard model \cite{hubbard}, polar molecules and Rydberg atoms to simulate various quantum spin and more exotic quantum systems \cite{pm,rd}.

-One-dimensional inverse square interacting many-body systems, starting from Calogero-Sutherland (C-S) models \cite{ca,suth}, nowadays play a fundamental role in many branches of modern physics \cite{csmb,pol}.
-Besides their interest and importance in theoretical and mathematical physics, the C-S-type models are often applied to explain the physical phenomena in fractional quantum Hall effects \cite{yu}, quantum exclusion statistics \cite{berwu}, and black hole physics \cite{bh}, and so on.
-However, the existence of the inverse square interaction lacks a direct experimental realization.
-Our proposals in this paper present a possibility to realize them in laboratories.
+Among the strongly correlated models of condensed matter and many-body systems, there is an important class of one-dimensional models with inverse-squared interactions.
+The prototype of the latter is the celebrated Calogero-Sutherland model \cite{ca,suth} that nowadays plays a fundamental role in many branches of modern physics \cite{csmb,pol}.
+Besides its importance in theoretical and mathematical physics, the Calorego-Sutherland type of models are often applied to explain the physical phenomena in fractional quantum Hall effects \cite{yu}, quantum exclusion statistics \cite{berwu}, black hole physics \cite{bh}, quantum spin systems \cite{xxx}, and so on.
+It is of great interests to directly simulate the Calorego-Sutherland model using ultracold atoms.
+However, the inverse-squared interaction presents a serious challenge for experimental realizations amid the lack of a concrete proposal.

+In this paper, we propose a possible realization of the Calorego-Sutherland type of models by suppressing the $s$-wave interaction while enhancing the dipole-dipole interaction of cold alkali atoms on optical lattices.
+The dipole-dipole interaction between cold particles \cite{yl} is the basis for the cold polar molecular simulator and Rydberg simulator.
+These cold particle gases usually have strong dipolar couplings \cite{pmole,dpdp,dpdp1,dpdp2,rd}.
+For alkali atoms, the effect of the dipole-dipole interaction was thought to be of negligible significance because the dipole-dipole coupling is too weak compared to the $s$-wave scattering.
+However, the cold alkali atom gases are much easier to be made and manipulated, and are far more stable than the polar molecule and dipolar atomic gases.

+We study the effective interactions between the single mode fluctuations in an array of cigar-shaped cold alkali atom Bose-Einstein condensates (BECs) which are confined in a one-dimensional optical lattice \cite{stoof,van}.
+Remarkably, we find that the dipole-dipole interaction in these systems reduces to an inverse-squared interaction between the single modes with a significantly enhanced coupling strength proportional to the number of atoms in a single BEC.
+Moreover, the $s$-wave scattering is strongly reduced with the effective short-range interaction strength scaling approximately as the inverse of the number of atoms.
+As a result, in the limit where the single BEC is long, the effective on-site interaction can be neglected and the system is governed by the dominating inverse-squared interaction, i.e., the Calorego-Sutherland model.
+The material parameters of the alkali metals will be considered for the feasibility of our proposal of a quantum simulator of the Calorego-Sutherland model to study the dipole-dipole interactions.

+This paper was organized as follows: In Sec.
+II, we setup the system we are considering and derive the effective single-band model.
+In Sec.
+III, we show that why the inverse-square potential becomes dominant in this system and study the dilute gas limit.
+The section IV demonstrate the experimental implications.
+We conclude in Section V.